brunoportilho/tcb-niture/README.md

 - 2 Linux instances according to the image ID.

 Also
-- Configure the instance according to the script.
+- Configures the instance according to the script.

 Outputs:
 - Instances IP Addresses